 If your very own brother, or your son or daughter, or the wife you love, or your closest friend secretly entices you, saying, “Let us go and worship other gods” (gods that neither you nor your ancestors have known, gods of the peoples around you, whether near or far, from one end of the land to the other), do not yield to them or listen to them.
 Show them no pity.
 Do not spare them or shield them.
 You must certainly put them to death.
 Your hand must be the first in putting them to death, and then the hands of all the people.
 Stone them to death, because they tried to turn you away from the Lord your God, who brought you out of Egypt, out of the land of slavery.
 Then all Israel will hear and be afraid, and no one among you will do such an evil thing again.
 If you hear it said about one of the towns the Lord your God is giving you to live in that troublemakers have arisen among you and have led the people of their town astray, saying, “Let us go and worship other gods” (gods you have not known), then you must inquire, probe and investigate it thoroughly.
 And if it is true and it has been proved that this detestable thing has been done among you, you must certainly put to the sword all who live in that town.
 You must destroy it completely, both its people and its livestock.
 (Deuteronomy 13:6-15)

-An article in The Guardian sketches out how the command of God in the Old Testament to murder the entire Amalekite people group, including all children and livestock (1 Samuel 15:3), affected the beliefs and actions of many Christians thousands of years later:
+An article in The Guardian sketches out how the command of God in the Old Testament to murder the entire Amalekite people group, including all children and livestock in 1 Samuel 15:3, affected the beliefs and actions of many Christians thousands of years later:

 The story of the Amalekites has been used to justify genocide throughout the ages.
 According to Pennsylvania State University Professor Philip Jenkins, a contributing editor for the American Conservative, the Puritans used this passage when they wanted to get rid of the Native American tribes.
 Catholics used it against Protestants, Protestants against Catholics.
 “In Rwanda in 1994, Hutu preachers invoked King Saul’s memory to justify the total slaughter of their Tutsi neighbors,” writes Jenkins in his 2011 book, Laying Down the Sword: Why We Can’t Ignore the Bible’s Violent Verses (HarperCollins).

-On the Jews and Their Lies, written by Luther in 1543, is the most anti-Semitic writing that I have ever heard about, on the same level with Adolf Hitler’s Mein Kampf.
+On the Jews and Their Lies, written by Luther in 1543, is the most anti-Semitic writing by a famous leader that I have ever heard about, comparable or even worse than Adolf Hitler’s Mein Kampf.
 After reading it, I am not surprised that many historians credit Luther as one of the forefathers of modern anti-Semitism.
-Hatred and bitterness toward the Jews certainly existed in Germany and elsewhere long before Luther wrote this, but he is considered by many historians to be a very influential force within Protestant European history toward developing these excessively malevolent and dehumanizing views of the Jewish people.
+Hatred and bitterness toward the Jews certainly existed in Germany and elsewhere long before Luther wrote this, but he is considered by numerous scholars to be a very influential force within Protestant European history toward developing these excessively malevolent and dehumanizing views of the Jewish people.

 As the Evangelical Church in Germany said in 2016: